Residence Life provides and supports a number of safety measures and support services, extending beyond housing. These include:

 Staffing does vary depending on the size and layout of the building.
 In general, residence halls have a minimum of two community assistants (CA) per floor.
-Apartments are staffed in a similar fashion - one community assistant per building.
+Apartments are staffed in a similar fashion with at least one community assistant per building.
 Additionally, each building has a Graduate Hall Director (GHD).
 All community assistants and the graduate hall directors are full time students, BU students.
-They are trained in a variety of areas and can assist with any issue or challeng you may have.
+They are trained in a variety of areas and can assist with any issue or challenge you may have.

 If your CA is not available you should seek out the CA on the opposite wing or come to the lobby area for assistance.
 The staff's primary role is to assist students with their college experience; this could include answering questions, mediating a roommate problem, confronting a policy violation, listening to problems and serving as a general resource.
 Staff are on call every evening and weekends.

 In addition to the CA and GHD staff, each building is supervised as part of a larger "area."
 This person supervising this area is the Area Coordinator (AC).
-For example, Lycoming and Columbia are considered an area.
+For example, Montour and Schuylkill are considered an area.
 The AC for this and all areas is ultimately responsible for the staff and students within the area's buildings.